chrisquince/STAMPS_Tutorial2017/README.md

 ### Contig binning

 We are going to use a more efficient version of CONCOCT, CONCOCT2.
+I will not show you how to do the refinement step discussed in the presentation.
+If that interests you we can work through it in an open lab.
 Now we can run CONCOCT:

 ```bash
 mkdir Concoct